What is Depression?

-Natural remedies to beat depression
+Natural remedies for depression management

-- embrace yourself and your life,
+- Embrace yourself and your life

-- read a positive, mood uplifting book,
+- Read a positive, mood uplifting book

-- laugh out loud,
+- Laugh out loud

-- do something creative, like drawing, write a poem or story, try origami,
+- Do something creative, like drawing, write a poem or story, try origami

-- surround yourself with the people you love,
+- Surround yourself with the people you love

-- listen to upbeat music,
+- Listen to upbeat music

-- get a pet,
+- Get a pet

 Lastly, the most important thing is to have an eye in your family, in your friend circle.
 Try to see if there is anyone who is suffering from depression.
 If the answer is yes, then help them.
 If you think that you’re suffering from depression then do go to a psychologist.

 You don’t have to be quiet about it, having depression is okay, getting therapy is okay.
 It’s not wrong no matter what people say.
 Since mental health is as important as physical health.